hutec/elmo-backend/readme.md

 ## Set Strava Secrets

 - Copy `secrets.py.example` to `secrets.py`
-- Replace with the values from the Strava Developer page
+- Replace with the values from the [Strava API page](https://www.strava.com/settings/api)